fitzsimonsjl/fitzsimonsjl.com/content/blog/the-quest-for-the-perfect-linux-tablet.md

 The only thing I did notice was that by default, scrolling with the touchpad or with a finger (if using in tablet mode) won't work by default.
 To fix this, open Firefox and in a new tab enter ```about:config```, then search for ```dom.w3c_touch_events.enabled``` Change 2 to 1 and close the tab.
 To make the change permanent, open a new terminal and enter ``` echo "MOZ_USE_XINPUT2=1" | sudo tee /etc/environment```.
 Finally, log out, and log in again.

 That's it - enjoy your new Surface!
-In the next post I'll look at useful applications you can install for drawing/taking notes.
+In the next Surface Go post I'll look at useful applications you can install for drawing/taking notes.